seung-lab/python-task-queue/README.md

 ## Usage

-Define a class that inherits from taskqueue.RegisteredTask and implments the `execute` method.
+Define a class that inherits from taskqueue.RegisteredTask and implements the `execute` method.
 RegisteredTasks contain logic that will render their attributes into a JSON payload and can be reconstituted into a live class on the other side of a task queue.

 Tasks can be loaded into queues locally or in the cloud and executed later.
 Here's an example implementation of a trivial `PrintTask`.
 The attributes of your container class should be simple values that can be easily encoded into JSON such as ints, floats, strings, and numpy arrays.
 Let the `execute` method download and manipulate heavier data.
 If you're feeling curious, you can see what JSON a task will turn into by calling `task.payload()`.